 Check the temperature: Salmon is cooked at what temp?

-To check the internal temperature of the salmon, you can try an instant-read thermometer like the Typhur InstaProbe.
+To accurately check the internal temperature of the salmon, using an instant-read meat thermometer is crucial.

 Step 1.
 Insert the probe of the Typhur InstaProbe into the thickest part of the salmon fillet, making sure not to touch the bone.
 If the salmon has skin on, insert the probe through the skin, into the flesh.